rpy2/rpy2/doc/overview.rst

 The following options are, or could be, available for download:

   * Source packages.
-Released versions are available on Sourceforge as well as on Pypi.
+Released versions are available on Pypi (Sourceforge is no longer used).
     Snapshots of the development version can be downloaded from bitbucket

     .. note::